Canon D30 vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the G7 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the G7 was followed by the Panasonic G85.
 Further information on the features and operation of the D30 and G7 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Panasonic G7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.